cybersader/awesome-cybersader/📁 05 - Learning, Notes/Cyber Movies, TV, Documentaries/The Blacklist/The Blacklist.md

 date modified: Tuesday, April 30th 2024, 9:52 pm
 ---

+# S1E9 Anso Garrick 16 P1
+- When black sites get attacked or it's assumed they're compromised
+	- code sent over secure transmission to detain anyone who doesn't know it
+	- they destroy all computers and route data to central servers - in this case, to Quantico Virginia
+-
 # S1E8 General Ludd 109
 - Seems like an anonymous copycat
 - Plane crash - debris spread out - midair break apart or bomb